kevinfengcs88/nvim/README.md

 - Add option to alpha to open nvim-tree
 - Edit README to align with lazy package manager, not packer
 - Fix keymappings for indenting/outdenting code in visual mode
-- Reduce startup time (initially faster than packer, but now something made it slower)
-    - Use vim-startuptime data to reduce startup time
+- Markdown Preview plugin not lazy loaded causes huge startup time increase